icerpc/icerpc-docs/pages/icerpc/dispatch/outgoing-response.md

 An outgoing response carries:

 - a [status code](../invocation/incoming-response#status-code)
-- an error message, set only when the status code is not `Success`
+- an error message, set only when the status code is not `Ok`
 - response [fields](../invocation/incoming-response#response-fields)
 - the [payload](#response-payload) of the response